 BEST FOR: Stand-up paddle boarding, swimming & learning to surf

-The gorgeous crescent-shaped beach of Jimbaran Bay makes this calm stretch of white sand & sea perfect for families to whittle away the hours swimming, surfing and building countless sandcastles with the little ones.
+The gorgeous calm and crescent-shaped Jimbaran Bay is perfect for families to whittle away the hours swimming, surfing and building countless sandcastles with the little ones.
 If the tranquil water beckons, hire a kayak or stand-up paddle board from the beach and take to the lake-like ocean for a leisurely cruise around the bay.
 On certain days, the ocean swells add some nice mellow waves to the mix, which also makes this the perfect spot to learn how to surf.
 Top tip: stick around until after dark when Jimbaran Bay comes to life with seafood barbecues on the beach, or prop up at the oceanfront 57-metre infinity pool at Sundara beach club to soak it all up in style.

 WATER SPORTS IN KUTA, LEGIAN & SEMINYAK